-General Information MSBU Program and Non-Ad Valorem Assessments The MSBU Program of Seminole County provides management of the assessment districts established by the Seminole County Board of County Commissioners for funding various municipal services within unincorporated Seminole County.
+General Information MSBU Program and Non-Ad Valorem Assessments The MSBU Program of Seminole County provides financial management of the assessment districts established by the Seminole County Board of County Commissioners for funding various municipal services within unincorporated Seminole County.
 The municipal services funded by assessment in Seminole County include the management of residential solid waste (collection & disposal services), street lighting, lake management (aquatic vegetation management), and constructed improvements such as lake restoration, road paving, stormwater control systems (drainage systems and retention pond renovations), sidewalk repair, subdivision wall replacement, and water utility service lines and/or wastewater conveyance systems as required to connect to the Seminole County utility system.
+The assessment-funded public services authorized by the Board of County Commissioners are provided by a service provider that may be an operating Department, Division, Program or other entity as set forth by the Board of County Commissioners.
 The assessments that are levied by the Board of County Commissioners are collected by the County Tax Collector via property tax bills as indicated in Florida Statutes Chapter 197.
 An assessment district as established in Seminole County is commonly referred to as an "MSBU" (Municipal Services Benefit Unit).
 Assessment funding is used in lieu of ad valorem taxation for funding certain municipal services that offer a localized benefit.
 By establishing an assessment district [MSBU], the cost of providing the municipal service is paid by the owners of property having special benefit from the service.
 These assessments are called "non-ad valorem" assessment as they are assigned according to benefit units - and not according to the value of the property.
 For any given MSBU, the cost to provide the municipal service is allocated and assessed to the benefiting properties on an equitable cost sharing basis.
 The assessment amount per property is determined by the cost to provide and/or maintain the municipal service, the selected benefit unit base, the number of benefiting properties, and the benefit unit(s) allocated to each participating property.
 There are two types of assessments associated with Seminole County MSBUs - capital improvement assessment and variable rate assessment.
 Capital improvement assessments are related to municipal services, primarily constructed improvements, which require repayment over a period of years to improve project affordability for property owners.
 Capital improvement assessments are levied on a one-time basis and may be paid in full at any time after levy or repaid in annual installments collected by the County Tax Collector via the property tax bill.
 If paid in installment, financing fees are included in the installment billing.
-Full payment is accepted at anytime without early payment penalty.
+Full payment is accepted at any time without early payment penalty.
 Variable rate assessments are associated with ongoing services, such as street lighting or aquatic vegetation management, as the cost for services may vary year to year.
 Variable rate assessments are levied annually with notification mailed to the owners of assessed property.
 Many variable rate MSBUs are created with provisions that limit or control rate adjustments.
 The MSBU Program functions according to regulations set forth in Florida Statutes, directives in the Seminole County Administrative Code, and MSBU Program operating procedures.
 Consistent with the referenced regulations, Ordinance and/or Resolution documents are developed to establish and govern each MSBU.
 In compliance with County Administrative Code, the operating policies and practices of the MSBU Program are further defined within the Resource Management Department.